setms/book/docs/requirements/digest.md

 **Requirements development** aims to collect good enough requirements to allow the team to start design and construction at an acceptable level of risk @@Wiegers2013.
-Requirements development is an iterative process.
+Requirements development is an iterative process of progressive refinement of detail.

 ## Elicitation